FediHotel/Ubuntu-Tutorial/README.md

 3. Imager and Gamedata setup
 4. Cloudflare and SSL setup
 5. Emulator setup
 6. Nitro and settings setup

+The only action you need to do is get a full pack of the c_images

 **Big Thanks to:**
 Dennis⚡(Object) (Atom CMS)